COVID-19 (Coronavirus) and Your Water

 - While the taps are running with fresh water, flush each toilet to refresh the water tank and empty the old water from the toilet bowl.

 - Dump any old ice in the refrigerator/freezer and continue to remove the new ice for three to five cycles.
 Run the water from the refrigerator dispenser to refill the water line to the refrigerator.

 - If the hot water has a sulfur smell or other odor, consider draining your water heater before use.
 Make sure your water heater is set to at least 140 degrees Fahrenheit.

 - Don’t forget to check that all water taps have been turned off after flushing.

 With these simple steps, you can restore fresh water to your building.

 Western is committed to providing its customers with safe and reliable water.
 We use advanced treatment processes to eliminate pathogens, which includes COVID-19.
 This ensures safe drinking water for all our customers.

 If you have any questions about starting your facility back up and what you can do to keep your systems safe, contact the CDC directly at 800.232.4636 or by email.

-To prepare, Western has developed a “Coronavirus Disease (COVID-19) Pandemic Response Plan” (plan) that integrates into our “all-hazards” approach to emergency management.
+Western has developed a “Coronavirus Disease (COVID-19) Pandemic Response Plan” (plan) that integrates into our “all-hazards” approach to emergency management.
 An internal Business Continuity Team has been established to review and update the plan, prepare and implement action plans, and make sure Western is ready to respond effectively if necessary.

 The plan outlines actions that start with early communication and updates on the spread of illness and impacts to water supply operations.